Entering professional practice: Resources

 CanMEDS Physician Health Guide: Using real-world situations, this critically acclaimed guide provides practical strategies for pursuing better physician health.
 Free to Royal College Fellows in PDF format and for sale at a discount rate in print form.

 CanMEDS Time Management Guide: A practical resource that helps busy physicians manage their time more effectively.
-The PDF is free for Royal College Fellows.

 Canadian Physician Health Network: The CMA website provides links to all provincial and territorial physician health programs.